DLR-SC/tigl/doc/tiglviewer_console.md

  2. to enter user code to steer the TiGL Viewer application

 In many cases, the user wants to open a CPACS file and execute TiGL function to compute and draw some points on the aircraft surface.
-Another use case would be to automatize the creation of screenshots of a changing aircraft geometry.
+Another use case would be to automate the creation of screenshots of a changing aircraft geometry.

 @image html images/tiglviewer_console.png "The scripting console"